 Your main decisions here will depend on what kind of vibe you want to create in your garden.
 For example, cool colours - such as blues and greens - will create a more calming effect, whereas brighter colours - such as reds and pinks - will make a space feel more vibrant.

 You can create an amazing visual impact by adding colour throughout your garden.
 Purple coneflowers, tulips and pelargoniums are bright and bold.
-Native wildflowers such as common poppies, ragged robin and corn marigold will also create a rainbow-life effect of eye-catching colours.

 Be sure to use varied plants to create a more visually interesting garden.
 Choose plants that creep, trail, climb and stand upright.